Pride and Prejudice

 Could any new adaptation of Pride and Prejudice, let alone a much shorter movie version, stand a chance of winning hearts just ten years after the mammoth, sensual, much beloved miniseries of 1995.

 Yes, it turns out.
 While one may start watching the two-hour film (about a third the length of the miniseries) with some skepticism, by the end one may come around to wondering: did we ever really need much more than this?

 All the crucial plot points of the original story appear to be touched upon in the 2005 version of Pride and Prejudice.
 And if any important scenes are skipped, well, with the quick, youthfully energetic cinematic style of the film keeping us involved, we don't really miss them.

-The most brilliant example of this economical, yet dense, filmmaking may be the ballroom scene that begins with Mr. Bennet (Donald Sutherland) shutting down a daughter's singing and piano playing efforts, sweeps through several rooms, moves in on sporadic conversations between dancers, picks up on hallway confrontations among the lead characters, follows ongoing dramas beween secondary characters, and finally ends with Mr. Bennet consoling the sobbing daughter behind a wall in a different room—accomplished all in one long shot.
-In just a few minutes of screen time about fifty pages of Austen's character and plot development are dispensed with.
+The most brilliant example of this economical, yet dense, filmmaking may be the ballroom scene that begins with Mr. Bennet (Donald Sutherland) shutting down a daughter's singing and piano playing efforts, sweeps through several rooms, moves in on sporadic conversations between dancers, picks up on hallway confrontations among the lead characters, follows ongoing dramas beween secondary characters, and finally ends with Mr. Bennet consoling the sobbing daughter in a different room and Elizabeth by herself against a wall in a dark hall—accomplished all in one long shot.
+In just three minutes of screen time about fifty pages of Austen's character and plot development are dispensed with.

 The rest of the film similarly moves along at a fair clip, cleverly compressing what used to be separate scenes into one, though always devoting as much time as necessary to the important emotionally charged scenes between Keira Knightley's Elizabeth and any one of her parents, her sister Jane (Rosamund Pike), her friend Charlotte (Claudie Blakley), and her suitors, focusing on Mr Darcy the most, of course.